addyosmani/socketchat/README.md

 Instructions on how to install those items of software are included below for reference, and are taken from the home pages of those software libraries.

-Note: If you are using one of AOL's cloud servers, you may also need to install the following packages:
+Note: You may also need to install the following packages:

     yum install gettext-devel expat-devel curl-devel zlib-devel openssl-devel